 Spa manager jobs tend to carry a little more responsibility, longer hours and require the ability to manage other people, as well as work well with the public.
 However, the pay scale may also be a bit higher.

 Owning a spa is the dream of many massage therapists in massage school.
-This link will give you a better understanding of the skills and resources needed to open a day spa.
+My ebook, "Sorry, I'm Booked" will give you a better understanding of the skills and resources needed to open a day spa, or your own private practice massage studio.

 Mobile massage therapy jobs include a mobile table massage business, mobile chair massage business, or mobile spa.
 Either of them could potentially be full-time work, with the proper advertising and marketing tools.